dwmkerr/puzlog/README.md

 - [x] feat: rating component, rating in data model
 - [x] feat: notes field
-- [ ] wip: fix styes in shadow root component
+- [x] wip: fix styes in shadow root component
+- [ ] feature: simple timer (from start time) in extension toolbar
 - [ ] feat: move logic from content to background - note that we get a promise failure if we try and change values from the puzlog page - does it expect a content script running?
 - [ ] refactor: no stopwatch for now - just total time, stopwatch can come later
 - [x] bug: icons should always be visible in grid